bayasdev/envycontrol/README.md

-  --use-nvidia-current  Use nvidia-current instead of nvidia for kernel modules --reset-sddm          Restore default Xsetup file --reset               Revert changes made by EnvyControl --verbose             Enable verbose mode
+  --use-nvidia-current  Use nvidia-current instead of nvidia for kernel modules --reset-sddm          Restore default Xsetup file --reset               Revert changes made by EnvyControl --cache-create        Create cache used by EnvyControl; only works in hybrid mode --cache-delete        Delete cache created by EnvyControl --cache-query         Show cache created by EnvyControl --verbose             Enable verbose mode
 ```